Liver Transplant Clinic

 country.
 UCSF performs between 140-160 transplants annually, including

-a dozen pediatric transplants, and has performed more than 3,000 liver
+12 pediatric transplants, and has performed more than 3,000 liver transplants

-transplants as of February 2014.
-UCSF’s annual volume consistently
+as of February 2014.
+UCSF’s annual volume consistently places UCSF

-places UCSF among the top five liver transplant programs in the country.
+among the top five liver transplant programs in the country.
+UCSF currently

-UCSF currently has the fourth largest living donor liver transplant program,
+has the fourth largest living donor liver transplant program, and according

-and according to the most recent data available, the only program performing
+to the most recent data available, the only program performing living

-living donor transplants in northern California.
-UCSF’s program
+donor transplants in northern California.
+UCSF’s program continues

 The Liver Transplant Clinic in Fremont is staffed by Bilal Hameed, MD,